-GIL Express is a service being offered at all libraries within the University System of Georgia (USG).
-The service is an innovative resource sharing initiative that allows students, faculty and staff access to all eligible circulating material at all USG libraries.
-GIL Express currently is available to all authorized users through remote requesting in the GIL-Find catalog as well as an on-site (walk-up) service.
+A resource sharing service offered at all libraries within the University System of Georgia (USG).
+This service provides access to all eligible circulating books at USG libraries.
+GIL Express is available to all authorized users through remote requesting in the GIL-Find catalog as well as an on-site (walk-up) service.
 It is different from Interlibrary Loan (ILL).

-No. Only books from the general collections from each of the University System of Georgia's 31 member institutions will be made available for GIL Express.
+No. Only books from the general collections of the libraries at each of the 26 University System of Georgia member institutions are available through GIL Express..

-Once a GIL Express book becomes overdue your borrowing privileges are blocked throughout the University System of Georgia and at your own Home Library.
+Once a GIL Express book becomes overdue, your borrowing privileges are blocked by your own Home Library.
 You will not be able to check out GIL Express books until the overdue book has been returned.
-See your Home Library for complete information on GIL Express borrowing privileges.
+See your Home Library for complete information on GIL Express borrowing procedures.

 The total number of books that may be borrowed through GIL Express is 100.

 No. The total number of books that you can have charged to your library account from all USG libraries through GIL Express is 100.
-Each library may set its own limit for the number of books that you may borrow through GIL Express.
+Each library can set its own limit for the number of books that you can borrow from that library through GIL Express.
 This limit is typically based on the size of the collection and the needs of the library's primary patrons.
-The GIL Express system will track and manage the individual limits and apply them to your aggregate.

 Yes, it is the responsibility of the patron to return books when they are due.
-All of the books you have checked out, the books that you've requested, as well as fines/fees and blocks, can be viewed online by logging into your "My Account" record through any local GIL catalog or through the Universal Catalog.
+All of the books you have checked out and the books that you've requested, as well as fines/fees and blocks, can be viewed online by logging into your "My Account" record through your Home Library’s GIL-Find catalog.
 This allows you to monitor all of your obligations to all USG Libraries at any time.[ return to top ]

 The library owning the borrowed item will send a courtesy notice to the address shown on your account to remind you the book is due.
 If the item remains overdue, the lending library will send you a courtesy bill; your home library may notify you as well.
 Non-receipt of a notice or bill does not relieve you of any outstanding obligations.